Application Modernization Strategy: The Complete Guide

 6. The QA team tests the modified code again.

-7. When the code passes through the testing phase, it is pushed to production servers.
+7. Once the code passes testing, it is pushed to the production servers.

 8. If there are any compatibility/performance issues, developers receive the code again.

 Monolithic apps come with several challenges.
-As each development phase is dependent on the previous phase, the process is time-consuming.
+Because each development phase depends on the previous one, the process is time-consuming.
 Similarly, alterations to requirements or design get complex.
-If a feature has to be added or modified, it is necessary to update the entire application and pass it through different phases of the waterfall model.
+If a feature needs to be added or modified, the entire application must be updated and passed through the different phases of the waterfall model.

 Likewise, scaling is difficult as you have to scale the entire application when a single component needs additional resources.
 It means all components of the application consume high resources even when they don’t need them, resulting in severe resource wastage.

-From a business perspective, a few of its challenges include server upgrades and overprovisioning infrastructure costs, and application downtime for maintenance.
+From a business perspective, a few of its challenges include server upgrades, overprovisioned infrastructure costs, and application downtime during maintenance.
 License costs for 3rd party integrations, security compliance, and finding the right people to manage legacy software can also be included.

-An app modernization strategy helps organizations improve software quality, increase the frequency of software deployments, and leverage the latest technologies.
+An app modernization strategy helps organizations improve software quality, increase deployment frequency, and leverage the latest technologies.

 Here are a few benefits of legacy application modernization: